grpc/proposal/L23-node-protobufjs-library.md

  * @return {Promise<PackageDefinition>} A promise for an object containing definitions for all of the loaded services */ load(filename, options)

-/**
- * Synchronously load a .proto file and all of its transitive imports
- * @param {string} filename File path to the .proto file to load.
- * @param {Object} options Options for loading the file and setting up the deserializers
- * @return {PackageDefinition} An object containing definitions for all of the loaded services */ loadSync(filename, options)
 ```

-The `options` parameter to each of those functions is the union of Protobuf.js's [`IParseOptions`](https://github.com/dcodeIO/protobuf.js/blob/cf7b26789f310dccf4c047c2e8ef5a3854f7f41e/index.d.ts#L1014) (which modifies how files are loaded) and [`IConversionOptions`](https://github.com/dcodeIO/protobuf.js/blob/cf7b26789f310dccf4c047c2e8ef5a3854f7f41e/index.d.ts#L1632) (which modifies deserialization functions), plus an `include` option to specify directories to search for dependencies.
+The `options` parameter of that function is the union of Protobuf.js's [`IParseOptions`](https://github.com/dcodeIO/protobuf.js/blob/cf7b26789f310dccf4c047c2e8ef5a3854f7f41e/index.d.ts#L1014) (which modifies how files are loaded) and [`IConversionOptions`](https://github.com/dcodeIO/protobuf.js/blob/cf7b26789f310dccf4c047c2e8ef5a3854f7f41e/index.d.ts#L1632) (which modifies deserialization functions), plus an `include` option to specify directories to search for dependencies.
 The full set of options is as follows:

  - `keepCase`: a boolean indicating that field names should be preserved.
 The default is to change them to camel case.
  - `longs`: Can be set to `Number` or `String` to indicate that long values should be represented as that type.
 The default is `Number`, or a safer object `Long` type if the library is installed.